 Whatever the penalty, using a mobile phone while driving is far too risky

-ROAD SAFETY and breakdown organisation GEM Motoring Assist says it’s time every driver accepts that using a mobile phone while at the wheel is not only illegal but also far too risky.
+GEM Motoring Assist is reminding all drivers that using a mobile phone while at the wheel is not only illegal but also very risky.

-The current penalty of a £200 fine with six penalty points was introduced on 1 March 2017.
-As part of the consultation, GEM is seeking opinions on how effective this has been, and whether more severe penalties would be appropriate.
+The current penalty of a £200 fine with six penalty points was introduced in 2017.

-GEM road safety officer Neil Worth says holding and using any device while in control of a car is a potentially lethal distraction.
+GEM chief executive Neil Worth says holding and using any device while in control of a car is a potentially lethal distraction.
 He appeals for all drivers to understand the unacceptable level of risk that goes with using a phone while at the wheel.

-“Using any mobile device while driving is a massive distraction, first of all because of the physical tasks – such as keying in characters on your phone or scrolling through information.
+“Using any mobile device while driving is a significant distraction, first of all because of the physical tasks – such as keying in characters on your phone or scrolling through information.

-“It’s also mentally distracting.
-You only have 100 per cent concentration, so if you allow yourself to take part in a conversation or try to read and respond to data on your phone, you’re seriously reducing your ability to focus on the journey, on the road ahead and on the hazards that may be developing.
+“It’s also mentally distracting, and if you allow yourself to take part in a conversation or try to read and respond to data on your phone, you’re seriously reducing your ability to focus on the journey, on the road ahead and on the hazards that may be developing.

-3 The only exception to this is if it’s an emergency and it would be unsafe or impractical to stop, in which case you may call 999.
+4 If it’s an emergency and it would be unsafe or impractical for you to stop, you may call 999.

-4 Don’t assume that using a hands-free kit means you have dealt with the risk.
-You are still allowing yourself to be distracted from the task of safe driving, and you could still be prosecuted for not being in control (an offence that carries a £100 fine and three penalty points).
+5 Hands-free does not remove the distraction risk, and you could still be prosecuted for not being in control (an offence that carries a £100 fine and three penalty points).